Sandberg Goldberg Bernthal Family Charitable Foundation

 Overview

-The Sandberg Goldberg Bernthal Family Charitable Foundation (also known as Sandberg Goldberg Charitable Support Fund) was established in 2019 as a private grantmaking foundation with $291 million in assets.
-The foundation distributed $9.3 million in grants in 2024 across 43 organizations.
-Founded by Sheryl Sandberg, former COO of Meta, the foundation focuses on building a more equal and resilient world through strategic grantmaking in areas including humanitarian disaster relief, food security, education for low-income students, reproductive health, social justice, and children's support programs.
+The Sandberg Goldberg Bernthal Family Charitable Foundation (also known as Sandberg Goldberg Charitable Support Fund) was established in 2019 as a private grantmaking foundation.
+According to its most recent 990-PF filing (2023), the foundation held $211 million in total assets and distributed $6.8 million in grants.
+Founded by Sheryl Sandberg, former COO of Meta, the foundation focuses on building a more equal and resilient world through strategic grantmaking in areas including humanitarian disaster relief, food security, education for low-income students, reproductive health, social justice, and children's support programmes.
 The foundation operates alongside the Sandberg Goldberg Bernthal Family Foundation (a separate operating foundation that runs LeanIn.org, OptionB.org, and the Dave Goldberg Scholarship Program).
 Sheryl Sandberg and Dave Goldberg are signatories to The Giving Pledge.

 Funding Priorities

 The foundation makes grants through trustee discretion with no fixed application cycles.
-Recent grants range from $10,000 to $2.1 million, with a median grant of $50,000.
+Recent grants have ranged from $10,000 to $5 million (per secondary sources and press releases), with a median grant of $50,000.

 Priority Areas